 How to Spot Cognitive Distortions

 Cognitive distortions, like all-or-nothing thinking or catastrophizing, are tricks our minds play on us.
-Learn how to spot them so you can get yourself out of negative thinking traps.
+What is the definition of cognitive distortions and how can we learn to spot them?

-Cognitive distortions are quite common.
 Most people experience them on a day-to-day basis and most of the time without even realizing it.
-However, these distorted ways of thinking can affect our mood negatively.
-They can lead to increased levels of anxiety as well as difficulties managing everyday stress.
+However, these distorted ways of thinking can affect our mood and mental health negatively.
+They can lead to increased levels of anxiety and depression as well as difficulties managing everyday stress.

-Two of the most common cognitive distortions are all-or-nothing thinking and catastrophizing.
+Two of the most common examples of cognitive distortions are all-or-nothing thinking and catastrophizing.

 This distortion has many names: all-or-nothing thinking, polarized thinking, and black-and-white thinking.